 An approach by grid may sometimes lead to a situation where a same landmass will have segments that are part of two or more sectors in a grid.
 This is an inevitable result of choosing to divide segments by grid unless it follows the shore closely and its cell size is small.
+It has been decided that is drawback is acceptable.